dsccommunity/DscWorkshop/Exercises/Task2/Exercise2.md

-# Task 2 - The pipeline
+# Task 2 - The build

-*Estimated time to completion: 35 minutes*
+*Estimated time to completion: 30-60 minutes*

-This task assumes that you have access to dev.azure.com in order to create your own project and your own pipeline.

-*By the way: You can use the PowerShell module [AutomatedLab.Common](https://github.com/automatedlab/automatedlab.common) to automate your interactions with TFS,VSTS and Azure DevOps*
+To kick off a new build, the script 'Build.ps1' is going to be used.
+Whether or not you are in a build pipeline, the build script will create all artifacts in your current environment.

 ***Remember to check the [prerequisites](../CheckPrereq.ps1)!***